zengelan/eks-workshop/content/030_container/030_eksctl/launcheks.md

 You can also go to the other relevant services in the console to see how e.g. the EC2 machines are created, the VPC settings and security groups are configured automatically.

 {{% notice info %}}
-While this process is running, use the time to learn a bit about one of the hippest file formats in the DevOps world and work through the "YAML Primer Section"  ["YAML Primer Section"](/030_eksctl/whileyouwait) and {{< ref "whileyouwait.md" >}} of this lab.
+While this process is running, use the time to learn a bit about one of the hippest file formats in the DevOps world and work through the "YAML Primer Section"  ["YAML Primer Section"]({{< ref "whileyouwait.md" >}}) of this lab.
 The come back here, once cluster creation is done.
 Did you know that `YAML Ain't Markup Language` ?
 {{% /notice %}}